Glossary

 • Professional judgement

-An establishment of an organisation is generally designated by its SIRET (unique 14-digit identification code of an establishment of an organisation with a SIREN number).
-The first 9 digits of the SIRET number are the SIREN number of the organisation to which the establishment belongs.
+An Organisation's establishment is generally designated by its SIRET (unique 14-digit identification code of an establishment of an Organisation with a SIREN number).
+The first 9 digits of the SIRET number are the SIREN number of the Organisation to which the establishment belongs.

 Process ensuring the reliability and transparency of assessments and their results.
-It also makes it possible to identify blocking points and improvements between two assessments of an organisation.
+It also enables identifying blocking points and improvements between two assessments of an Organisation.
 The evaluation includes verification and validation of assessments.

-The evaluation of the Bilan Carbone® follows the guidelines described in the Assessment evaluation guide.
+The evaluation of the Bilan Carbone® follows the guidelines described in the Guide for the evaluation of a Bilan Carbone®.
 It is an optional procedure within the Bilan Carbone® approach.

-Accounting and analytical plans are stable over time for a given organisation without major structural changes.
+Chart of accounts and analytical plans are stable over time for a given Organisation without major structural modification.

 Different formats exist to export this accounting in its entirety:

-• The FEC (Accounting Entries File): a standardized accounting file, notably used by the French administration to perform tax audits on companies.
+• The FEC (Fichier des Ecritures Comptables): standardised accounting file, notably used by the French administration to fiscally audit companies.
 It transcribes all accounting entries but does not include analytical entries.

-• The general ledger: a standardized accounting file, its structure is nonetheless configurable to some extent to allow the organisation to adapt its accounting to its needs.
-However, it does not allow analyses of the organisation's activity because it follows general accounting, its final objective being the preparation of annual accounts (balance sheet, income statement and notes).
+• The general ledger: standardised accounting file, its structure is nevertheless configurable to some extent to allow the Organisation to adapt its accounting to its needs.
+However, it does not allow analyses of the Organisation's activity because it follows general accounting, its final objective being the preparation of annual accounts (balance sheet, income statement and notes).

-• The analytical ledger: a non-standardised accounting file, which nevertheless includes mandatory fields.
-It includes all analytical allocations and enables analytical analysis of the accounting.
+• The analytical ledger: non-standardised accounting file, which nevertheless integrates mandatory fields.
+It includes all analytical allocations and allows an analytical analysis of accounting.

-This definition refers to the analytical carbon accounting guide.
+This definition refers to the guide of analytical carbon accounting.

 F